dspringer/README-Conflicts/README.md

 # README-Conflicts
-Andrew and Darian were here
+Andrew and Darian were here.
+Irving was also here.